-- Recent Blog PostsIn alignment with our goal of maintaining "thought leadership" in the field of cognitive computing we have begun to write technical blog posts, but in easy to understand layman's terms.
-The first is "Where Does Cognition Need To Live?", and the second being "Why Algorithms Alone Are Not Enough.
+- Recent Blog PostsIn alignment with our goal of maintaining thought leadership in the field of cognitive computing we have begun to write technical blog posts, but in easy to understand layman's terms.
+The first is entitled "Protecting your Mission Critical AI Applications Against the Coming Russian Cyberattack".

 - eWorker NewsnTeligence Corporation recently unveiled the EWP-1, a self contained platform on which to build and deploy eWorkers (electronic workers).
 They are the next logical step in the evolution of Robotic Process Automation (RPA). eWorkers have the ability to perform higher level cognitive tasks than their predecessors, and they can learn and grow smarter from historical data, their own experience, and through conversation.
 If you would like to view a simplified version of an architectural diagram for our eWorker platform, just click on the "eWorker News" link above.